DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning, a cross-disciplinary technology that draws inspiration from the operational mechanisms of the human brain, has in recent years showcased formidable potential and transformative capabilities across numerous fields, with particularly outstanding accomplishments in generative tasks.
-Key technologies, which include Generative Adversarial Networks (GANs)\cite{GAN}, Variational Autoencoders (VAEs)\cite{VAE}, Diffusion Model\cite{DiffusionModel}, and the Transformer architecture that is based on the attention mechanism\cite{Transformer}, empower models to generate high-quality and realistic images, texts, and videos from random noise or given conditions, thereby expanding the application scope of artificial intelligence in the realm of content creation.
+\IEEEPARstart{D}{eep} learning, a cross-disciplinary technology inspired by the brain's operational mechanisms, has demonstrated formidable potential across numerous fields and achieved outstanding accomplishments in generative tasks.
+Key technologies, including Generative Adversarial Networks (GANs)\cite{GAN}, Variational Autoencoders (VAEs)\cite{VAE} and the attention-based Transformer architecture\cite{Transformer}, enable models to generate high-quality images, texts and videos from random noise or given conditions, thereby expanding AI's scope in content creation.

-In computer vision, deep learning, which makes use of deep convolutional neural networks and their variants, can efficiently extract and accurately classify image features, outperforming traditional methods in tasks such as object detection and image segmentation \cite{ResNet, A survey of convolutional neural networks, A survey of visual transformers}.
-In the field of natural language processing, language models that are built on deep learning can automatically learn language grammar, semantics, and contextual associations, performing exceptionally well in tasks such as machine translation and text generation, and propelling the technology towards intelligence and automation \cite{Transformer, GPT-3, Attention in natural language processing}.
-In the multimodal cross-field of visual question answering systems, deep learning, which integrates visual and language information, can achieve joint understanding and reasoning, accurately answering natural language questions that are related to images \cite{VQA}.